Using the power of habits to improve fussy eating

 With food it works in exactly the same way.

-– Suddenly the brain is wide awake as it is shaken out of its slumber.
-The auto pilot that allows it to cruise gently through meals can’t be engaged when something new is introduced.
+– Suddenly the brain is wide awake, shaken out of its slumber.
+The auto pilot allowing it to cruise gently through meals can’t be engaged when something new is introduced.

 – The safety part of the brain is on high alert as change could be bad, so the system is sent into protection mode.
 This is why often you get a forceful “NO” to new foods.

-But we can also use habits to our advantage.
+But you can also use habits to your advantage.

 So, what can you do in the food sphere to support your child?:

-1. Make it easy – Creating good habits is really no more difficult than forming bad habits.
-Anything we do repeatedly does just become part of routine and therefore is easy to perform and over time is comforting.
+1. Make it easy – Creating good habits is no more difficult than forming bad habits.
+Anything you do repeatedly does just become part of routine and therefore is easy to perform and over time becomes comforting.

-The easier we can make it for our child to do this, the better.
+The easier you can make it for your child to do this, the better.
 For example, serving fruit more often helps a child eat more fruit.
 If it is always a part of breakfast, it becomes an expected part of breakfast.

-The more we see something, the more comfortable we become with it.
+The more you see something, the more comfortable you become with it.
 Even if you have a non-fruit eater it still helps to build good habits.
-Seeing fruit every breakfast means a child associates fruit with breakfast.
+Seeing fruit every breakfast means your child associates fruit with breakfast.

-We all have certain foods that the smell of, the context of, or the thought of, creates cravings so we can return to those good times.
+We all have certain foods that the smell of, the context of, or the thought of, creates cravings so you can return to those good times.

-We can help create those for our child too.
+You can help create those for your child too.
 I have worked with many families where a child on a super selective diet eats one random thing that should be way out of their comfort zone.
 However, a specific set of circumstances has built a positive emotion around that food.

 Perhaps it’s Grandad’s porridge as the connection with him allowed the first try of his breakfast.
 Maybe it’s a curry as it was braved one evening when out with friends at the beach after a long day and it was what everyone else ate (this happened with an 8 year old boy who had a diet of 6 foods).